Skip to main content

 Outcome 2.5 explains providers’ obligations to manage and respond to incidents well.
 You’re responsible for having an incident management system to identify, document, respond to and manage incidents.
 This includes making sure responses to incidents and near misses are timely.
 This is important to safeguard the health and wellbeing of older people.
 This also helps to create an environment that encourages accountability, transparency, trust and safety.

-By collecting, analysing and integrating incident data in your quality system*, you can identify organisation-wide issues and trends.
-This can help you to learn from incidents, strengthen your strategies to mitigate risk and improve the safety of care and services you provide.
-Managing incidents in this way supports your overall quality system* and drives continuous improvement*.
+By collecting, analysing and integrating incident data in your quality system, you can identify organisation-wide issues and trends.
+This can help you to learn from incidents, strengthen your strategies to mitigate risk and improve the safety of aged care services you provide.
+Managing incidents in this way supports your overall quality system and drives continuous improvement.

 You need to give focus to:

-- supporting and encouraging older people and workers to:
+• supporting and encouraging older people and workers to:

-- report incidents
+• report incidents

-- identify ways to stop incidents from happening
+• identify ways to stop incidents from happening.

-- incident management* responsibilities for workers.
+• incident management responsibilities for workers.

 Key tasks